kamsar/kamsar.github.io/source/_posts/2014-07-21-automatic-sitecore-image-optimization-with-dianoga.markdown

 Sound like fun?
 Free bandwidth savings for no work other than a really difficult installation process?
 Just kidding - installation is as simple as a zero-configuration NuGet package that doesn't even touch your Sitecore databases.
 You might want to delete `App_Data/MediaCache` after install so that media is recached with optimizations, but that's all there is to it.

 Find Dianoga on NuGet (Sitecore 7+), or you can get the source from [GitHub](https://github.com/kamsar/Dianoga) (source works for Sitecore 6.x).
-There is also a [readme on GitHub](https://github.com/kamsar/Dianoga/blob/master/README.md) with additional details about logging, troublshooting, and such.
+There is also a [readme on GitHub](https://github.com/kamsar/Dianoga/blob/master/README.md) with additional details about logging, troubleshooting, and such.